Powerlearnproject/se-assignment-day-2-git-and-github-vallgi/README.md

 Integration and Automation: GitHub integrates with various tools and services, such as continuous integration (CI) systems, code quality checkers, and deployment pipelines.
 This automation helps streamline the development workflow.

-Community and Open Source: GitHub hosts a vast number of open-source projects, making it a central hub for sharing and contributing to code.
-The platform fosters community engagement through features like issue tracking and discussions.

 Maintaining Project Integrity with Version Control: